Picture Book: Layout Process

 POINT 02: Befriend the characters

 What does the main character like to eat for lunch?
 Do they have a short temper when they don’t get what they want?
-These questions probably sound silly, but I like to dive into my main character when enlarging storyboards.
+These questions probably sound silly, but I like to dive into my main character.
 It helps me capture their personality and decide how they interact with other characters.
 I’ll do character designs and play with poses.

 POINT 01: Character Interaction

 Have you ever read a picture book to a child and see them point out all sorts of discoveries in the art?
 This is one of my favorite parts of illustrating.
-I love putting little “Easter Eggs” among the art for readers to find.
+I love putting detail in the art for readers to find.
 This includes reminding myself to have side characters interacting in some fun way.

 POINT 02: Be Generous with Space for Text